 The Taxpayer Relief Act of 1997 provides tax benefits for persons who are paying college costs for themselves and members of their families.
 Among the benefits are two education tax credits – the Hope credit and the Lifetime Learning credit.

-1098-T forms were delivered to your mailbox January 25.
-The IRS requires that Maranatha, along with other eligible institutions, present a 1098-T to students who were at least half-time during any semester in 2006.
+1098-T forms are delivered to your mailbox in January.
+The IRS requires that Maranatha, along with other eligible institutions, present a 1098-T to students who were at least half-time during any semester.
 Receipt of a 1098-T implies that you may be eligible for the Hope or Lifetime Learning credits.

 If you still have questions, contact the Business Office.